Oslo, Norway

 When we asked people living in Oslo what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in Oslo is generally quite pleasant.
 The city is known for its high quality of life, with excellent public transportation, a vibrant cultural scene, and plenty of outdoor activities.
 Expats and digital nomads can find plenty of coworking spaces, cafes, and other places to work and socialize.
 The cost of living is relatively high, but the city offers a wide range of affordable housing options.
 The locals are friendly and welcoming, and the city is very safe.
-All in all, Oslo is an ideal destination for expats and digital nomads looking for a great place to live and work," explained one expat living in Oslo, Norway.
+All in all, Oslo is an ideal destination for expats and digital nomads looking for a great place to live and work," commented one expat who made the move to Oslo.

 What do expats in Oslo appreciate most about the local culture?